kokoc30/Koa-Chatbot/README.md

 # Koa-Chatbot
-Designed and implemented Koa, a machine-learning chat assistant with a FastAPI backend, custom JSON system prompts, and a responsive light/dark-mode web UI featuring profile controls and voice input, built for fast, streaming conversational responses and web deployment.
+Designed and implemented Koa, a machine-learning chat assistant featuring a FastAPI inference backend, configurable JSON-based system prompts, and a responsive light/dark-mode web UI with profile controls and voice input, delivering fast, streaming-style conversational responses and a clean path to web deployment.

-Koa is a lightweight machine-learning chat assistant with a FastAPI backend and a responsive web UI (light/dark mode) featuring profile controls and voice input.
-It is built for fast, streaming conversational responses and straightforward web deployment.

 ## Features
 - FastAPI inference server with a simple chat API